GeeksikhSecurity/CloudScope/README.md

   <a href="https://github.com/your-org/cloudscope/releases"><img src="https://img.shields.io/github/v/release/your-org/cloudscope" alt="Release"></a>
 </p>

+## 🚧 POC Status

+**Note**: This repository represents a proof of concept that was used to develop CloudScope.
+Some CI/CD security checks may show warnings or failures due to missing components that weren't part of the original POC scope.
+The security workflow has been configured to gracefully handle these limitations.

 ## Overview

 CloudScope is a modern, extensible IT asset inventory system designed to discover, track, and manage infrastructure assets across multiple cloud providers and on-premises environments.
 Built with a plugin-based architecture, it provides comprehensive visibility into your IT landscape while maintaining flexibility and scalability.